2026 Portuguese presidential election

-Presidential elections are expected to be held in Portugal on 18 January 2026, with a possible second round on 8 February 2026.
-The incumbent president, Marcelo Rebelo de Sousa (president since 2016, supported by PSD), is constitutionally barred from running for a third consecutive term.
+Presidential elections were held in Portugal in 2026, with a first round on 18 January and a second round on 8 February.
+The incumbent president, Marcelo Rebelo de Sousa, supported by the Social Democratic Party (PSD), had already served two consecutive terms, so he was not eligible for re-election.

-Several personalities declared their candidacy, including the former coordinator of the COVID-19 Vaccination Task Force Henrique Gouveia e Melo and former Social Democratic Party (PSD) leader Luís Marques Mendes.
-The Socialist Party (PS) officially supports former party leader António José Seguro.
-André Ventura, the leader of Chega, played with the idea of being a candidate, until committing in September 2025.
-Other personalities, like both MEPs João Cotrim Figueiredo (IL) and Catarina Martins (BE), also announced their candidacies, as well as former MP António Filipe (PCP) and MP Jorge Pinto (L).
-Almost 40 candidates have, so far, expressed their intention to be on the Presidential ballot.
+Fourteen potential candidates submitted formal applications, of which eleven were certified to appear on the ballot paper.
+They included the former coordinator of Portugal's COVID-19 vaccination task force Henrique Gouveia e Melo, who ran as an independent, and former PSD leader Luís Marques Mendes.
+The Socialist Party (PS) supported the campaign of their former party leader António José Seguro.
+André Ventura, the leader of Chega (CH), also stood.
+Other candidates supported by parties were the MEPs João Cotrim de Figueiredo for Liberal Initiative (IL) and Catarina Martins for Left Bloc (BE); the former MP António Filipe for the Portuguese Communist Party (PCP); and the MP Jorge Pinto for LIVRE (L).